skiss10/ably-multiplayer-chatgpt/README.md

 1. In your terminal, type `npx create-next-app` to create an empty Next.js app.
 2. Create a file called `.env` in the root of the directory, this is where we'll put the project's environment variables.
-3. Add your Ably API key to the .env file:
+3. Add your Ably and OpenAI API keys to the .env file:
 ```
 ABLY_API_KEY=your-ably-api-key:goes-here
+OPENAI_API_KEY=your-openai-api-key:goes-here
 ```
 4. Navigate to your Next.js application directory and type into the console: